Sondershausen Palace

 From an architectural and art historical point of view Sondershausen Palace can be considered one of the most important palace complexes in Thuringia.
 It is an irregular four-wing complex.
 With its imposing silhouette the former Schwarzburg residence dominates today's district town of Sondershausen in the Kyffhäuserkreis district.

 History

-There is proof that some of the oldest building fabrice of the castle dating from the end of the 13th century can be attributed to the Counts of Hohnstein.
+There is evidence that some of the oldest building fabric of the castle dating from the end of the 13th century can be attributed to the Counts of Hohnstein.

 The remaining tower was integrated under Count Günther XL of Schwarzburg when the Renaissance palace, consisting of the south, east and old north wings, was built between the 1530s and the 1550s.

 Under Prince Christian William I of Schwarzburg-Sondershausen, who reigned between 1666 and 1720, a busy building activity started in the 1680s.
 The three Renaissance wings of the palace were altered and enlarged in the Baroque style.